top of page

 • Language

 I have switched from QWERTY to DVORAK, in addition to changing the position of modifier keys such as shift, backspace, and delete.
-This is possible because the location of punctuation, letters, and numerals is no longer tied to what is printed on the keycaps.
-In fact, my new keyboard simply has blank keycaps, as you can see in the following image:
+This is possible because the Defy keyboard is fully programmable (just like the Raise).
+The location of punctuation, letters, and numerals is no longer tied to what is printed on the keycaps, because software can assign any function to any key.
+In order to maximize the advantages of this powerful feature, I swapped all of my keycaps with "blank" keycaps, as you can see in the following image:

-Instead of being stuck with whatever language was factory-printed on the keycaps, I have used software to customize every single key so that the most commonly-used symbols are placed along the center row, and the most commonly-used functions reside in the thumb clusters.
+With no letters, numbers, or symbols printed on the keycaps, I have been forced to improve my touch-typing game and encouraged to experiment with new arrangements of keys.
+Now, instead of being stuck with whatever language was factory-printed on the keycaps, I have placed the most commonly-used symbols along the center row of the keyboard, and have placed the most commonly-used functions in the thumb clusters.
 This provides two major benefits.
 First of all, the customized keys allows my fingers to move faster, more efficiently, and more ergonomically.
 Secondly, the blank keycaps help me memorize the new layout faster and thus learn to touch-type in far less time, because I don't have printed letters, numbers and symbols tripping me up or letting me "cheat."

 Typing With Your Thumbs

-As you may have noticed in the pictures of the split keyboard above, there are eight thumb keys instead of one giant spacebar.
-This is a key feature of many ergonomic keyboards.
-It allows the typist to use their thumbs to press repetitive keys such as Enter, Shift, Space, Backspace, and Delete without having to stretch their hand so their pinky finger can reach those distant keys.
+As you may have noticed in the pictures of my keyboard above, there are sixteen thumb keys instead of one giant spacebar.
+Multiple thumb keys is a key feature of many ergonomic keyboards, since it allows the typist to use their thumbs to press repetitive keys such as Enter, Shift, Space, Backspace, and Delete without having to stretch their hand so their pinky finger can reach those distant keys.
 Although it might seem strange to consider using your thumbs for pressing so many keys, we actually do it all the time without thinking about it on our smartphones.
-Whether we realize it or not, we type ALL of the keys on our virtual touchpad keyboard with our thumbs.
+Whether we realize it or not, we type ALL of the keys on our virtual touchscreen keyboard with our thumbs.
 And that made me wonder if perhaps the Dvorak layout might me useful on my smartphone, as well.

 Since a smartphone's keyboard is entirely virtual, it is relatively straightforward to change the layout.
 However, there is still a learning curve to getting used to the new arrangement of the letters (although not as steep of a curve as a touch-typing keyboard, because only your thumbs have to develop new muscle memory, and we tend to hunt-and-peck on our smartphones anyway).
 Strangely, the hardest part about using my smartphone's keyboard is not the particular layout of the buttons.
 Instead, the most difficult thing to deal with is Autocorrect.
 Despite the fact that smartphones are infinitely smarter than even a few years ago, they still have a hard time understanding the difference between what you are typing and what you intend to type.
 For example, whenever I used an abbreviation like "Dr." in the middle of a sentence, Autocorrect would helpfully insert a space after the abbreviation and automatically capitalize the next word.
 Of course, Autocorrect thought that the period in "Dr." was the end of the sentence, when it clearly wasn't.
 Other times, Autocorrect will not recognize a word that I have spelled correctly and change it to something that makes no sense in the context of the sentence I am typing.
 "Knitting Extraordinaire" becomes "Knitting extraordinary," and proper nouns like "Arcimoto Inc." become "RC motoring."